sassoftware/viya4-monitoring-kubernetes/v4m-container/README.md

 ```

 The Docker image `v4m` will contain Helm, kubectl, and other executables needed to run the Viya Monitoring for Kubernetes scripts.

-### Kubeconfig File

-To ensure that your kubeconfig files are available from within the Docker container, you can copy the kubeconfig files to the `./v4m-container/kubeconfig` directory or mount the file or directory during your `docker run` command.

-### (Optional) Custom Deployment Configurations

-You can customize the Viya 4 Monitoring for Kubernetes deployment by editing files in a USER_DIR directory.
-See the [monitoring README](../monitoring/README.md) and [logging README](../logging/README.md)
-) for detailed information about the customization process and about determining valid customization values.

 ## Running the Docker Container